Jayarammohan/counter-api5/README.md

 $ curl http://localhost:8080/counter-api/search -H"Authorization: Basic b3B0dXM6Y2FuZGlkYXRlcw==" -d'{"searchText":["Duis","Sed","Augue","Donec","Pellentesque","123"]}' -H"Content-Type: application/json" -X POST {"counts":[{"duis":11},{"sed":16},{"augue":7},{"donec":8},{"pellentesque":6},{"123":0}]}

 In the curl command, we might substitute the authorization string as -u optus:candidates instead, if we wish.
+I used Postman to verify the POST command.
+I also used the browser to verify top so many items.
+It prompts for credentials and I give optus and candidates.
+Then the csv file gets downloaded with the appropriate number of topmost items.
 Assumptions :
 -------------
 1. the count of words is case insensitive, ie., it counts Duis and duis occurrences each occurring in the file as 2 counts.